 Moving a loved one into long term care is an emotional decision for everyone.
-But it’s important to remember that you’re doing this because it’s in your loved one’s best interest and will provide a higher quality of life.
+But it’s important to remember that you’re doing this because it’s in your loved one’s best interests and will provide a higher quality of life.
 Sometimes, their home doesn’t take care of them the way that you would expect.
-If this happens, a Cincinnati nursing home abuse lawyer can help.
+If this happens, a nursing home abuse lawyer can help.

 Breaking Down the Types of Nursing Home Abuse